LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/StatisticsSyllabus.md

 Instructor:

-Number of hours: 24 hours of classes over six weeks, 16 hours of training
+Number of hours: 70 hours of classes over 7 weeks, 10 hours of programing examples (125 total work hours)

-Number of ECTS: to be defined
+Number of ECTS: 5

 ## Course description
 A pedagogical selection of topics in probability and statistics is presented.